+- Evaluate a variety of limits

-- Setup and evaluate limit problems - Apply the derivative rules to differentiate complex combinations of these functions. - Apply derivatives to solve problems involving rates of change. - Given a formula for a function, determine the intervals where it is
+- Apply the derivative rules to differentiate complex combinations of transcendental functions.

+- Apply derivatives to solve problems involving rates of change.

+- Given a formula for a function, determine the intervals where it is

-- o Increasing or decreasing - Concave upward or concave downward and determine the function's - Maximum and minimum values - Points of inflection. - Create a reasonable sketch of the function given information about its derivatives. - Apply knowledge of derivatives to find the optimal solution to a variety of word problems. - Explain the difference between the definite and indefinite integral. - Use integrals to solve area problems, initial value problems, and net-change problems. - Recognize and employ the substitution method to evaluate more complex integrals. - Demonstrate an ability to communicate a solution using the language and theory of calculus.
+- o Increasing or decreasing

+- Concave upward or concave downward

+- and determine the function's

+- o Maximum and minimum values

+- o Points of inflection. - Create a reasonable sketch of the function using information about its derivatives. - Apply knowledge of derivatives to find the optimal solution to a variety of word problems. - Explain the difference between the definite and indefinite integral. - Use integrals to solve area problems, initial value problems, and net-change problems. - Recognize and employ the substitution method to evaluate more complex integrals. - Demonstrate an ability to communicate a solution using the language and theory of calculus.